rekalogika/rekalogika.dev/docs/file/06-derivation.md

 4. Call `FileRepository::get()` to get the derived file.
    1. If the derived file does not exist, produce the derived file, and write to the pointer.
-   2. If the derived file exists and newer than the original file, return it.
+   2. If the derived file exists and is newer than the original file, return it.
-   3. If the derived file exists and older than the original file, produce the derived file, then overwrite the old derived file.
+   3. If the derived file exists and is older than the original file, produce the derived file, then overwrite the old derived file.

 The caller can then use the filter to create a modified version of the original file without having to worry about the details.